Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

-Michael Porter Jr. and his Denver Nuggets teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+Michael Porter Jr. and the rest of the Denver Nuggets face the Miami Heat in the NBA Playoffs on Sunday, at 8:00 PM ET.

-Now let's dig into Porter's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article we will look at Porter's prop bets, using stats to help you make good picks.

 Michael Porter Jr. Prop Bets vs. the Heat